Each week we will showcase more of our BDO Top 40 Over 40 Honourees. Be sure to check back regularly!

 The highest level of education Ken has achieved is a Masters in Engineering from UBC Vancouver.
 Along the way he has collected a Heavy Duty Mechanics certification, Civil Engineering Technology and Forestry Technology Diplomas and other various certificates and short courses.
 As he tells his daughters, you never quit learning and you will always be doing some form of professional development.

 Since he’s into professional development, Ken is always learning as well as participating on various committees.
-He also amassed a couple of achievements in his career with the most recent being an award from Okanagan College for the Service Excellence Award for my work on the Sexual Violence Committee.
+He also amassed a couple of achievements in his career with the most recent being an award from Okanagan College for the Service Excellence Award for his work on the Sexual Violence Committee.

 Deren Sentesy was born and raised in Perth, Ontario.
 Woodworking and construction are deeply rooted in his family - his father is a traditional furniture builder near Ottawa and his uncle ran a successful construction company restoring heritage buildings throughout eastern Ontario, including Parliament buildings.
 Throughout high school Deren studied math and sciences, as his career goal was Engineering & Architecture.
 He loved design.